Climate change and sustainability

 Find out about ambitious plans to plant trees for future generations that will absorb carbon and enable nature to thrive.

 Trees are one of the best natural defences against climate change, which is why we’re aiming to plant and establish 20 million trees by 2030.
-This National Tree Week (25 November–3 December), donate to Plant a Tree and make a difference.
+Donate to Plant a Tree and make a difference.

 Discover the four vital ways peat supports the environment, from carbon store to archaeological record, and see some of the key projects protecting the peatland in our care.